Inner Dharma at Twenty

 The phrase hyakuren jitoku (

 Over time I more strongly feel that each person needs to walk their own path and come to their own decisions about where and how best to train.
-Looking out from the veranda of the Nigatsu-do, above Todaiji in Nara, I came to the realization that I had completed the journey that started with Inner Dharma in Dewa twenty some odd years ago.
+Looking out from the veranda of the Nigatsu-do, above Todaiji in Nara, I came to the realization that I had completed one chapter and was beginning another.

-I want to thank the readers of this blog for their feedback and encouragement and wish you all the best with your training.
+In doing so, I want to stop and take the the time to thank all the readers of this blog for their feedback and encouragement.
+I wish you all the best with your training.